-- Authority to Construct / Permit to Operate The owner or operator of any facility or activity (including agricultural activities) that emits criteria air pollutants or their precursors above certain thresholds must first obtain an ATC from the SJVAPCD.
-All new sources exceeding thresholds will be required to apply for an ATC and PTO; this essentially is one permit that is issued in two steps.
-The applicant first obtains an ATC with specific conditions for implementation during construction; then an inspection is completed and, if all the conditions of the ATC are met during construction, the applicant is issued a PTO.
-Beyond the ATC and PTO, preparation of an air quality impact assessment (AQIA) would be required, in addition to compliance with other SJVAPCD regulations. - Conservation Management Practices Plan The owner or operator of any agricultural facility of 100 acres or more, or an animal confinement facility in excess of 500 mature cows (for a dairy operation), must have submitted a CMP plan to the SJVAPCD prior to June 30, 2004 for existing uses, and prior to operation for proposed uses.
+- Authority to Construct / Permit to Operate The owner or operator of any facility or activity (including agricultural activities) that emits criteria air pollutants or their precursors above certain thresholds must first obtain an Authority to Construct / Permit to Operate (ATC/PTO) from the SJVAPCD.
+This essentially is one permit that is issued in two steps.
+An ATC application would be required by the project applicant to modify the PTO from the SJVAPCD for the proposed dairy expansion.
+The applicant first obtains an ATC with specific conditions for implementation during construction; then an inspection is completed and, if all the conditions of the ATC are met during construction, the applicant is issued a PTO, and all conditions of the PTO must be met during operations.
+Beyond the ATC and PTO, preparation of an air quality impact assessment (AQIA) would be required, in addition to compliance with other SJVAPCD regulations.
+According to the project applicant, the SJVAPCD permit applications were submitted to the SJVAPCD on September 23, 2021. - Conservation Management Practices Plan The owner or operator of any agricultural facility of 100 acres or more, or an animal confinement facility in excess of 500 mature cows (for a dairy operation), must have submitted a CMP plan to the SJVAPCD prior to June 30, 2004 for existing uses, and prior to operation for proposed uses.
 The project applicant may be required to submit a modification request to their existing CMP Plan based on their proposed dairy expansion.
 A CMP plan requires that farm operators implement dust reduction practices for each of the following categories: harvest; unpaved roads; unpaved equipment/vehicle yards; and, other.
 One CMP Plan must be submitted for each crop currently grown or that will be grown within the two-year time frame of each Plan.